 (3) This section applies whether or not the prisoner is subject to an early release order.

-[Section 74C inserted by No. 45 of 2016 s.
+[Section 74C inserted: No. 45 of 2016 s.
 25.]

 74D.
 Board may make PSSO

 (1) Before the end of a prisoner’s term, the Board must consider whether a post-sentence supervision order should be made in respect of the prisoner.